lamehandle/stonks_vis/README.txt

-#created a clean installation of python 3.11
+#using a clean installation of python 3.11 from https://www.python.org/downloads/

-#installed/upgraded pip using the command:
+#install/upgrade pip using the command:
     py -m pip install --upgrade pip

 #Created a new virtual environment using the command: